 Even though the Baths of Caracalla are considered to be one of the greatest construction projects ever completed in Ancient Rome, they were outdone by a similar project nearly a century later.

-These were the largest thermae ever constructed, and in this post, you’ll discover the ultimate list of interesting Baths of Diocletian facts, a famous attraction in Rome that now serves multiple different purposes!
+These were the largest thermae ever constructed, and in this post, you’ll discover the ultimate list of interesting Baths of Diocletian facts, a famous building in Rome that now serves multiple different purposes!

 1. The baths were completed during the reign of Emperor Diocletian